-Picture this: Melanie Perkins – a 19-year-old university student – decides to take over her mum’s lounge room in Perth.
+Picture this: Melanie Perkins – a 19-year-old university student – decides to take over her mum’s lounge room in Perth, Australia.
 She’s had an idea.
 It’s a big one.
 She intends to make it a reality.
 With no money to rent office space, her mum’s carpeted floor will have to do.

 From there, they create online design software for the school yearbook market.
 Fusion Books is born.
 Five years later, it’s the biggest platform of its kind in Australia and has expanded into New Zealand and France.